romantomjak/romantomjak.com/content/posts/managing-docker-compose-secrets.md

 I really liked how simple it was.
 There was nothing to maintain apart from the same docker compose file I used locally during development!
 Managing secrets was annoying though.
 Not impossible, but mighty annoying.

-Over the years I've tried multiple approaches - I've tried creating `.env` file, I've tried writing a shell script, I've templated the `docker-compose.yml`, I've even hard coded secrets in `docker-compose.yml` (not recommended).
+Over the years I've tried multiple approaches - I've tried creating `.env` file, I've tried writing a shell script, I've templated the `docker-compose.yml`, I've even hard coded secrets in `docker-compose.yml` (don't do that).
 None of the approaches truly made me think "yeah, this is nice".
 It was more like "hope no one sees this xoxo".

 ## The double dash